ant-trullo/smFiSH_software/README.md

 - Run smFiSH_software:

-	If the cython files are correctly compiled, open a terminal (cmd) in the folder with the .py, .pyx and the sompiled files and run:
+	If the cython files are correctly compiled, open a terminal (cmd) in the folder with the .py, .pyx and the compiled files and run:

 	python3 smFish_GUI_v3_1.py